Virginia Cavaliers men's basketball: North Carolina Tar Heels

 As the two oldest universities of the ACC, the UVA–UNC rivalry spans many sports and has persisted to varying degrees since the late 1800s.
 The early 1980s were a particular highlight for the basketball series as all-time greats Ralph Sampson and Michael Jordan led two Top 5 programs of the era.
 The two teams defeated each other for ACC Tournament Championships in 2016 and 2018, and the winner of those conference title matches went on to win NCAA Championships the following year (North Carolina in 2017, Virginia in 2019).

 Maryland Terrapins

-Thanks to the proximity of these two long-time ACC members, and their status as Tobacco Road outsiders, Maryland and Virginia have a long-standing rivalry that spans many decades.
-Traditionally, these two schools would meet in the last game of the season, and acted as spoilers to each other as they sought ACC season championships and NCAA Tournament appearances.
-This rivalry has been diminished since Maryland's move to the Big Ten Conference in 2014.
-They did match up twice in the ACC-Big Ten Challenge, both played at Maryland's Xfinity Center, with both games won by Virginia.
+Thanks to the proximity of these two long-time ACC members, and their status as Tobacco Road outsiders, Maryland and Virginia have a long-standing rivalry spanning many decades.
+Traditionally, these two schools would meet in the last game of the season, acting as spoilers to each other as they sought ACC season championships and NCAA Tournament appearances.
+This rivalry has been diminished since Maryland's move to the Big Ten Conference in 2014, but they have matched up three times since, with Virginia winning each of those three.